LeslieDancey/FME_Desktop_Advanced/transformation_optimization.md

 It’s important to get this exactly right, as you will have to re-add the Reader to fix any problems.

 Click OK to close the dialog and OK again to add the Reader.

+A point cloud feature is not the same as a number of point features, so we will have to convert the data at some stage.
+However, let’s see if we can make use of some point cloud functionality first.

+Add a PointCloudFilter transformer.
+This is the point cloud equivalent to a Tester and may be quicker than testing each point individually.

+Open the parameters dialog for this transformer.

+Under Expression select the option to open an arithmetic editor.
+In the editor, look under the list of Point Cloud components to the left and double-click on <user component> at the bottom of that list.
+Enter Power as the component name.

+Now click on the end of the expression, enter a less than operator (<) and type the value -125.
+The dialog should look like so: